THE CRYSTAL

 |---|---|---|---|

-The 536 bridge particles constitute 10.6% of the Crystal.
-This is high, and some reviewers flagged it as potentially excessive.
-However, cross-domain reasoning is genuinely expensive: it requires particles that explicitly map isomorphisms between domains (“entropy in physics is analogous to information loss in communication theory”).
+The 798 bridge particles constitute 15.8% of the Crystal.
+Cross-domain reasoning is genuinely expensive: it requires particles that explicitly map isomorphisms between domains ("entropy in quantum is analogous to information loss in info").
 These particles cannot emerge organically — they require deliberate curation.

 The bridge allocation is a convention that should be optimized: the minimum bridge density that preserves target diameter (≤5 hops between any two concepts in different domains) should be determined by simulation on the actual graph.